mlearn14/GGS/_docs/GGS2_Tutorial.md

 As of the current version, GGS2 utilizes .JSON configuration files:

-1. `0_dataviz.ipynb`: Jupyter Notebook file.
-Parameters are set in the first code cell.
+1. `dataviz.ipynb`: Jupyter Notebook file.
+Parameters are set in the first code cell, or by setting `load_config` in the second cell to `True`, followed by the config filename sans suffix for `config_name`.
 The notebook can be ran by pressing the "double triangle"/"Run All" button located in the ribbon at the top of the screen.
+Users have the options to save their set parameters to a config .JSON file.
-2. `0_main.py`: Standard python file.
+2. `main.py`: Standard python file.
 Parameters are set in a config .JSON file before being parsed as an argument.
-Running the python script can be done by running `python 0_main.py "config_fname"` in a Anaconda Powershell terminal when in the same working directory. `"config_name"` should be replaced with the name of the config file you wish to use sans file suffix.
+Running the python script can be done by running `python main.py --config_name "config_fname"` in a Anaconda Powershell terminal when in the same working directory. `"config_fname"` should be replaced with the name of the config file you wish to use sans file suffix.

+## Configuration Files

+Configuration, or config, files are parameters for specific GGS2 runs that can be saved locally and shared.
+Utilizing the flexible .JSON file format, config files can be easily saved, read, and shared to allow for easily and rapidly reproducable products.
+By default, all config files are saved to `GGS/config`.

 ## Parameter Selection